Can’t Keep Up? 3 Ways to Simplify the Curriculum

 Folks, it’s not possible to do it all.

 Instead, I choose what we use carefully and for a reason.
 We use one math program, yes there are many wonderful programs, but the one I use (Saxon Math) works for my family.

 I can adapt to my kids who struggle with math and my mathematically gifted children.
 We no longer use any other math program.

 We’ve chosen to do very few activities in my household.
 There is church on Sundays, the library on Saturdays, and a weekly park group.
 My high school children do more, but they are old enough to handle the details themselves.
 My involvement is minimal, to their delight.

 Integrate children and integrate subjects to simplify the curriculum.
 This is one reason I use Tapestry of Grace.
 This one program uses history as the linchpin to study literature, fine art, geography, religion, and writing.

-Instead I have one curricula which gives me a list of books for each child, famous people to know, timeline information, discussion questions, worksheets, and everything I need to teach all six children at their level.
+Instead, I have one curriculum which gives me a list of books for each child, famous people to know, timeline information, discussion questions, worksheets, and everything I need to teach all six children at their level.